Quan25/Falling-Detection-using-knn/README.md

     - step 3:
       - Accuracy test based on the give training and testing dataset
     - step 4:
-      - feed the red marked data into the model and do the prediction
+      - feed the unknown data (last line of the table above) into the model and do the prediction